Wig: Entertainment

 A number of celebrities, including Donna Summer, Dolly Parton, Sia, Nicki Minaj, Katy Perry, Lady Gaga, Diana Ross & The Supremes, Tina Turner and Raquel Welch, popularized wigs.
-Cher has worn all kinds of wigs in the last 40 years, from blonde to black, and curly to straight.
+Cher has worn all kinds of wigs over her long career, from blonde to black, and curly to straight.
 They may also be worn for fun as part of fancy dress (costume wearing), when they can be of outlandish color or made from tinsel.
 They are quite common at Halloween, when "rubber wigs" (solid bald cap–like hats, shaped like hair), are sold at some stores.
+They can be used as part of a costume to dress up as a fictional character, historical character or celebrity.

 Wigs are used in film, theater, and television.
 In the Japanese film and television genre Jidaigeki, wigs are used extensively to alter appearance to reflect the Edo period when most stories take place.
 Only a few actors starring in big-budgeted films and television series will grow their hair so that it may be cut to the appropriate hair style, and forgo using a wig.

 In the theater, especially on Broadway, wigs are used to give a performer a fixed character.
 Nearly all women and many men do so not only for character design, but also to cover their microphone packs.
 Often the microphone pack goes on the actor's head, mainly to efficiently facilitate quick changes.

 An actor not wearing a wig needs to change their look every time they go on stage.
 The wig helps solidify the character's design; natural hair is different day to day.